oreillyross/coding-patterns/README.md

             return result;
         }
 ```
+### Zizag level order traversal(https://leetcode.com/problems/binary-tree-zigzag-level-order-traversal/)
+This is the same as above with some slight changes (adding a boolean flag)

 ## Heap
 A heap data structure is a type of binary tree, which is mostly complete.
 Being mostly complete (i.e. leaf nodes are on the far left) allows for O(log n) lookup, and O(log n) insert and delete.